-The NSW Department of Primary Industries (DPI) Rural Resilience Program has staff located across NSW, who work closely with partners such as the NSW Rural Assistance Authority, Rural Financial Counsellors, Rural Adversity Mental Health Program (RAMHP) and Local Lands Services, to deliver initiatives tailored to the particular needs of the community and provide support by way of appropriate referrals.
+The NSW DPI Rural Resilience Program has staff across NSW and can provide support by way of referrals, liaising with other services and delivering initiatives tailored to the particular need of the community.
+We work closely with other partners such as the NSW Rural Assistance Authority, Rural Financial Counsellors, the Rural Adversity Mental Health Program (RAMHP) and the Local Lands Services to do this.

-The Rural Resilience Program leads educational, personal and business resilience building activities and work to ensure there is an informed and cohesive approach to supporting farmers across various agencies.
+We run a number of programs including educational, personal and business resilience building activities.
+We contribute to Rural Service Support Networks across NSW and work to ensure there is an informed and cohesive approach to supporting farmers across various agencies.

-We listen to our farming communities, learn about their issues and needs and also about what other services and opportunities are available.
+To sum up; The Rural Resilience Team listen to our farming communities, to learn about their issues and needs and also about what services and opportunities are available.
 Where appropriate we link farmers into existing services and initiatives.
-If particular services do not exist then wherever possible, we work with our community partners to create new initiatives and opportunities.
+If particular services do not exist, then wherever possible, we work with our community partners to create new initiatives and opportunities.

 Rural Resilience Officers and Rural Support Workers provide information on support available for farming families and can connect them to relevant service providers.
-If you need assistance please contact your nearest Rural Resilience Officer or Rural Support Worker.
+Please get in touch.

 0400 374 258

-There may also be opportunities to work with your local Rural Resilience Officer or Rural Support Worker (see above) to have a Farm Family Gathering in your area.
-These “gatherings” are an opportunity for support services such as financial, production and emotional/physical health providers to share knowledge and experiences with farming communities.
-They are also a great opportunity for farmers to share knowledge of the impact of adverse events on them personally and how they are coping.
-These gatherings have proven to lift the spirits of people when they realise that “they are not in this alone!”
+There may be opportunities to work with your local Rural Resilience Officer or Rural Support Worker to have a Farm Family Gathering in your area.
+These ‘gatherings’ are an opportunity for support services such as financial, production and emotional/physical health providers to share knowledge and experiences with farming communities.

-Local Land Services delivers quality, customer-focused services to farmers, landholders and the community across rural and regional NSW.
+Local Land Services (LLS) delivers quality, customer focused services to farmers, landholders and the community across rural and regional NSW.
 Local Land Services is one statewide organisation offering integrated services, delivered regionally and tailored for each community, industry and landscape.

-The Federal Government Department of Human Services provides help for farmers and their families experiencing financial hardship.
-To be eligible you must:
+The Federal Government Department of Human Services (DHS) provides help for farmers and their families experiencing financial hardship.
+To be eligible:

 The Farm Innovation Fund is an incentive-based initiative to assist farmers to identify and address risks to their farming enterprises, improve permanent farm infrastructure, ensure long term productivity and sustainable land use plus assisting to meet changes to seasonal conditions.